Wishaw: Etymology

+The name Wishaw is of Old English origin.
+The second element is scaga, meaning "wood", while the first element is either wiþig ("willow") or wiht ("bend").

 History

 Ancient history

 The area of what is now Wishaw once lay on important Roman roads that ran through the areas of the Clyde (Latin – Cluta) and South Calder Water.
 In fact, the current Main Street is based on a road built by the Romans.
 Another such road ran close to Wishaw House.
 In the 1960s, a pagan religious figurine was found in the woods near Netherton, showing that there was some form of settlement near Wishaw before the Christianisation of Scotland, which occurred between 400 and 600 AD.

 Medieval era

 A small church was established by a bend (camas/cambo- in Cumbric) on the banks of the Clyde near what is now Netherton in the eighth century.
 There is however dispute to whether this was named after (or established by) Neithon of Alt Clut or perhaps St Ninian.
 Nonetheless, the area became known as Cambusnethan or Kamnethan from then on.
 The site of the original church remains as a ruined burial ground, including an impressive mausoleum to Lord Belhaven.
 The churchyard is notably round, similar to those found in Wales and Ireland, suggesting it could have been built on an earlier Celtic temple.
 Excavated from this area was the Cambusnethan Stone, a large Christian tablet created by the Strathclyde Britons.

 In the 12th century, a Norman lord constructed a large manor near Gowkthrapple, as well as another small church.
 This was the beginning of the parish of Cambusnethan, which lasted up until 1930.
 In the 13th century, administrative control of the parish was ceded to Glasgow from the previous Kelso Abbey.
 Small fortresses and tower houses were built, and after the Scottish Wars of Independence, the barony was transferred by Robert the Bruce to local lords, however the title lay abandoned by the 20th century.
 The Somervilles of Cambusnethan were the principal aristocrats in the area, although sold their land to Sir James Steuart,later Lord Provost of Edinburgh in 1653.
 Wishaw House is thought to date back to the 15th century, and appears on Pont's map of Scotland from 1583, as Wisha.
 The settlements of Greenhead, Camnethan, Peddyr and Overtoun of Camnethan also appear.

 The ruined church on Kirk Road, mere yards away from the current Cambusnethan church, is thought to date back to the 1600s or earlier.